SpamMusubi153/PhotoShotMax/README.md

 **To use this program**:

-1. Download this program and install the OpenCV Package:
+1. Download this program by clicking the "Code" button and selecting "Download Zip".
+Then, unzip the downloaded file.

+2. Install the official OpenCV package into your local Python environment

     ``pip install opencv-python``

-2. Update the "source" watched folder that receives images from the camera and the "target" watched folder that is connected to Power Automate or another automation tool.
+3. Update the "source" watched folder that receives images from the camera and the "target" watched folder that is connected to Power Automate or another automation tool.

-3. Update the questions, question types, and summary labels in a way that works best for your data.
+4. Update the questions, question types, and summary labels in a way that works best for your data.

-4. Run the program and add pictures to the watched folder.
+5. Run the program and add pictures to the watched folder.

-5. Watch your users smile as they receive their pictures in real-time!
+6. Watch your users smile as they receive their pictures in real-time!